AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-10-11-undoing-changes-in-git.md

 1. Soft- or hard-resetting the `HEAD` pointer to a commit before the range of commits we want to delete.
 2. Performing an interactive rebase and changing `pick` to `drop` for any commits we don't want to keep.

 Unfortunately, as we've seen, both of these will **rewrite your commit history**.
 Take the example of removing the `.env` file from our `master` branch with an interactive rebase.
 If we were to do that in the real world, on a shared branch like master, deleting the commit would make quite a mess of things.
-For starters, everyone on our team would have to hard-reset their local master branches to match the upstream master.
+For starters, everyone on our team would have to hard-reset their local `master` branches to match `origin/master`.

 Easy enough, right?
 Sure, but the problem arises if there's any work in progress on people's feature branches, especially if they had branched off of the old master—**where the file you deleted still exists**.
 See where this is going?
 A rebase won't work because it may actually reintroduce the file that was deleted on `master`; you can try this out locally to see what I mean.
 Similarly, a merge of `master` into your feature branch won't work because there's no common history for git to resolve: